 The Graduate Programs in HR Management include the MSHRM degree, the joint MBA/MSHRM degree, and the Advanced Business Certificate in HR Management.
 When we review applications, we consider each candidate’s entire portfolio of work.
 Our primary determinate is how well the selected HRM program fits within an individual’s personal and professional goals, as well as each candidate’s ability to handle the rigorous curriculum.
 For MSHRM and MBA/MSHRM candidates, we also consider how each candidate’s experience and skills will contribute to the program cohort.
 A complete application for all HRM programs include:

-- A brief personal statement stating why you are applying to your program of interest and how your graduate studies will support your personal and professional objectives
+- A brief personal statement stating why you are applying to the HRM program and how your graduate studies will support your personal and professional objectives

-- Two professional or academic letters of reference.
+- One professional or academic letter of reference.

 - Professional resume